Authored by the expert who managed and guided the team behind the Australia Property Pack

 What's the 12-month outlook for demand in Adelaide in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Adelaide is stable to moderately positive, with buyer competition expected to remain firm particularly in affordable price brackets and family-friendly suburbs.
+As of 2026, the 12-month demand outlook for residential property in Adelaide is still positive, but weaker than the peak urgency seen in 2025.

 By the way, we also have an update regarding price forecasts in Australia.

-What's the 3 to 5 year outlook for housing in Adelaide in 2026?
+What's the 3-5 year outlook for housing in Adelaide in 2026?

 Are demographics or other trends pushing prices up in Adelaide in 2026?